The Complexity of Phylogeny Constraint Satisfaction Problems: Affine Tree Operations

 \section{Affine Tree Operations}

 The border between NP-hardness and polynomial-time tractability for phylogeny problems can be stated in terms of polymorphisms, as announced in Theorem~\ref{thm:main-polym}.
 In order to prove this result, we introduce a certain kind of binary operations over $\mL$ which we call \emph{affine tree operations}.
+In this section we often use the fact that for every non-empty finite subset $X$ of $\mL$ there is a unique partition $\{X_1,X_2\}$ of $X$ such that $X_1|X_2$ and $X_1\prec X_2$.
+This fact follows easily from Lemma 9 in \cite{BodJonsPham} and the convexity of $\prec$.